nettypurr/sinuous-packages/sinuous-lifecycle/readme.md

 };
 ```

-Note that only onAttach/onDetach run automatically - you'll have to call the
+Note that only onAttach/onDetach run automatically - any custom lifecycles will
-provided `lifecyclePlugin.callTree()` as needed.
+have to have `lifecyclePlugin.callTree()` called as needed.
+If you write in
+Typescript, use declaration merging (module augmentation) to extend the module's
+`Lifecycle` interface.

 ## Limitations